zeromq/zproject/README.txt

 zproject grew out of the work that has been done to automatically generate the build environment in CZMQ.

-All you need is a project.xml in the root directory project which is your
+All you need is a project.xml in the project's root directory which is your

     One file to rule them all